fleetdm/fleet/docs/Contributing/Audit-logs.md

 This activity does not contain any detail fields.

+## enabled_windows_mdm_migration

+Generated when a user enables automatic MDM migration for Windows hosts, if Windows MDM is turned on.

+This activity does not contain any detail fields.

+## disabled_windows_mdm_migration

+Generated when a user disables automatic MDM migration for Windows hosts, if Windows MDM is turned on.

+This activity does not contain any detail fields.

 ## ran_script

 Generated when a script is sent to be run for a host.